MacKaSL/HMKeychainWrapper/README.md

 # HMKeychainWrapper
-Save keychain item and retrieve them easily with HMKeychainWrapper.
+Save keychain items and retrieve them easily with HMKeychainWrapper.